SilentFrogNet/spinner/README.md

 This is a really tiny library to add spinners to your code.

+## Install

+From git

+`pip install git+git://github.com/SilentFrogNet/spinner.git`

 ## Spinner types

+These are the available `SpinnerTypes`

   | Name          | Example                                                         |
   | ---           | ---                                                             |